ptc-iot-sharing/ThingworxVSCodeProject/README.md

  - Only Things, ThingTemplates, ThingShapes and DataShapes are supported currently.
 For other types of entities you will still need to use the composer.
  - Non-javascript services such as SQL or Flow services are not supported.
  - Projects and tags cannot be specified currently.
 Note that your project will however be packaged as an extension that can be easily installed, updated and removed.
+ - Configuration tables are not currently supported, but this likely to be supported in some manner soon.

 ## Build